michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 To implement: the db keeps several different committed versions of an object.
 This is called *multi-version concurrency control (MVCC)*.

-* When a transaction is started, it is given a unique, always-incresing transaction ID.
+* When a transaction is started, it is given a unique, always-increasing transaction ID.
 * Each row has a `created_by` and (an initially empty) `deleted_by` field.
 * Garbage collection removes rows that no transaction can access any longer.